Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Youthful drivers have the highest car insurance rates, as much as $382 each month if the policy includes full coverage
+- Teens are charged the highest rates, costing up to $382 each month if they have full coverage

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.